Brent Roske

-Brent Roske is the founder of the Flamingo Network on Roku, a former federal and state candidate for office, 3-time POTUS campaign manager and an Emmy nominated film and television director.
+Brent Roske is the founder of the Flamingo Network, a former federal and state candidate for office, 2-time POTUS campaign manager and an Emmy winning film and television director.
 Roske is the former Creative Director for NBC Skycastle and MJA Advertising.

+USA Today wrote: "The last decade of Brent Roske's life reads like a movie script."

-His works include the feature film Diana In Love (94% RT), shortlisted for Best Actress TV Movie, Golden Globes, Radford Motors with TV host Ant Anstead and Jenson Button.
+His works include the feature film Diana In Love which is rated 94% on Rotten Tomatoes, Radford Motors with TV host Ant Anstead and Jenson Button.
 He directed PSA the Got Your 6 with singer Gavin DeGraw.
 Roske appears with Lasse Hallstrom, Colm Bairead, and Shanti Fiennes in an Apple podcast.

-Roske has been nominated for three Emmy Awards and received a Los Angeles Commemorative Emmy Award for producing a special for NBC Sports.
+Roske has been nominated for five National and Regional Emmy Awards and received a Los Angeles Commemorative Emmy Award for producing 'Tiger Woods One on One' for NBC Sports.
 The Wrap recently published Roske’s memoir ‘My Friend Sally Kirkland’ about his time with the Oscar nominated actress.